 - Check for obstructions such as birds' nests or leaves in the air intake vent.
 If necessary, clean out the vent with a plumber's tool known as a sink auger.

 Weak Flame Caused by Improper Exhaust Gas Recirculation

-When a direct vent two-pipe system has its air intake and exhaust vents improperly installed on the outside of the home, the problem of "short-circuiting," or entry of recirculating exhaust gas into the combustion air intake may occur.
+When a direct-vent system has its air intake and exhaust vents improperly installed on the outside of the home, it can create a problem of "short-circuiting," allowing exhaust gases into the combustion air intake.

 This can happen when the air intake and exhaust vents are too close together and exhaust vent gases—which consist mostly of water vapor, carbon dioxide, and carbon monoxide—are drawn back into the combustion air intake vent.
-Since the fresh air combustion... intake vent has been compromised with exhaust gasses, air reaching the furnace does not have enough oxygen for proper combustion, resulting in combustion problems.
+The result is that air reaching the furnace does not have enough oxygen for proper combustion.

 04 of 06

-Failure to Ignite Caused by Clogged Condensate Drain
+Failure to Ignite Caused by a Clogged Condensate Drain

 05 of 06